whuizenga/create-react-sketch/README.md

 ### Using the tool
 ---
-Naviate to the folder where you want to contain all of your components for your Sketch library.
+Navigate to the folder where you want to contain all of your components for your Sketch library.
 Once there you simply need to run
 > create-react-sketch name